SFDC-Assets/PSA-GrantsGov-Integration/README.md

 ## Post-Install Setup & Configuration

-Please refer to the white paper (see /docs/ directory) for detailed configuration instructions and documentation.
+Please refer to the [white paper](docs/WhitePaper_GrantsManagementModernizationUsingSalesforceAndMuleSoft_v01.pdf) for detailed configuration instructions and documentation.

 To run a template after you import it into AnyPoint Studio, follow these configuration steps:
 1) Right-click the project folder.